I thought I’d share some tips with you on dealing with a Person with Chronic Pain (PwCP).

 12. We may not have a good “reason” for the pain.
 Medical science is still limited in its understanding of pain.
 Many people have pain that is not yet classified by doctors as an officially recognized “disease”.
 That doesn’t reduce the pain, – it only reduces our ability to give it a label.
 Having you believe us is still the most important thing that we need to feel validated.

-I hope this helps a bit to give some understanding into how PwCP work.
+I hope this helps a bit to give some understanding of how PwCP work.
 If you have questions or comments, I’m happy to reply.
 Thanks for reading and as always…

 there is always hope